notaryproject/specifications/specs/signature-envelope-jws.md

 }
 ```

+## Detached Signature Storage

+For detached signatures associated with arbitrary blobs, a COSE signature envelope will be stored on the file system as a binary file with `jws` as the file extension.

+COSE detached signature file contains
+1. Blob's payload descriptor
+1. Signed Attributes
+1. Unsigned Attributes
+1. Signature

 ## JWS Payload

 The JWS envelope contains the [Notary Project signature payload](./signature-specification.md#payload).

-Example of the Notary Project signature payload
+Example of the Notary Project OCI signature payload

 ```jsonc
 {